HomeTravel GuideHolidays in UzbekistanDay of Defenders

 Day of Defenders of Motherland

-This holiday in independent Uzbekistan is celebrated in honor of creation of own Army forces.
-In Uzbekistan January 14 is marked as the Day of Defenders of Motherland.
+This holiday in independent Uzbekistan is celebrated in honor of the creation of its own Army forces.
+In Uzbekistan, January 14 is marked as the Day of Defenders of the Motherland.

-It is the professional holiday of the military men because on 14 January 1992 the Armed Forces of the Republic of Uzbekistan were established.
+It is the professional holiday of military personnel because on 14 January 1992 the Armed Forces of the Republic of Uzbekistan were officially established.

-Uzbekistan’s Defenders Day is considered a major public holiday in Uzbekistan, but is not a day off.
-Women often give presents and postcards to their male relatives, including those who never served in the military.
-Many women also congratulate their male colleagues and schoolboys may receive small presents from their female classmates.
+Uzbekistan’s Defenders Day is considered a major public holiday in the country, though it is not a day off.
+Women often give presents and postcards to male relatives, even to those who never served in the military.
+Schoolboys may also receive small gifts from classmates.

-In recent years the holiday has become a "Men's Day" holiday, similar to Women's Day which is a public holiday in Uzbekistan on March 8th.
+In recent years, the holiday has evolved into a broader “Men’s Day,” similar in spirit to International Women’s Day celebrated on March 8th.

-On this day, representatives of the Ministry of Defence, the Ministry of Interior, the Ministry of Emergencies, the National Security Service and the State Customs Committee line up in Independence Square.
+On this day, representatives of the Ministry of Defence, Ministry of Interior, Ministry of Emergencies, National Security Service, and the State Customs Committee gather at Independence Square.

 Editable Title